bpt26/usher_wiki/docs/source/index.rst

     :width: 700px
     :align: center

-RotTrees produces a merged tree from two input trees that is maximally resolved and compatible with both input trees (refer to our manuscript referenced at the bottom for more details).
+RotTrees produces a merged tree from two input trees that is maximally resolved and compatible with both input trees (refer to our `manuscript, <ttps://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1009175>`_ for more details).

 .. image:: rotation.gif
     :width: 700px